saeedkarami2012/GDSNMF/README.md

      main_Deg4(1)
      ```

-The results will be saved automatically in the corresponding output directory.
+The results will be saved automatically in the same directory as a .mat file.

 ## Notes
 - Dataset indices and experimental settings are defined in `recalldata.m`.